docksal/docksal/docs/content/tools/pull.md

 ## Pulling Code

-Pulling code utilizes the project's existing git remotes and allows for the project pull in the latest code from the remote.
+Pulling code utilizes the project's existing git remotes and allows for the project to pull in the latest code from the remote.

 To pull code use the argument `code`.
 This will default to pulling `origin` and then pulling the current branch.
-If a different branch or remote is required then those can be specified.
-Using the flags `SYNC_GIT_REMOTE` and `--SYNC_GIT_BRANCH`.
+If a different branch or remote is required, those can be specified using the flags `SYNC_GIT_REMOTE` and `--SYNC_GIT_BRANCH`.

 Example